 Wellmark now offers an option to enroll in new vision plans with a complimentary hearing benefit.
 Depending on your plan, you may be eligible to enroll in a new vision and hearing plan to accompany your Medicare supplement coverage.
 Enroll today, and enjoy broad coverage to protect your hearing and your sight.

 Get special pricing on hearing aids through Blue365.

 As a Wellmark member, you can save 30–60 percent on hearing aids through Blue365.
-Simply visit Wellmark.com/HealthyDeals to browse the deals.
-To redeem, all you need is your Wellmark ID card and an email address.
+Start browsing the deals External Site today!
+All you need is your Wellmark ID card and an email address.

 Avesis Vision is an independent vision insurance company that does not provide Wellmark Blue Cross and Blue Shield products and services.
 Avesis Vision is underwritten by Fidelity Security Life Insurance Company, Kansas City, Missouri.
 Hearing Discount Savings Plan provided by Amplifon.
 Amplifon is an independent company that does not provide Wellmark Blue Cross and Blue Shield products or services.